Mfarzana/docker-learning/day2.md

 >- **Cgroups or control groups** are used to limit or monitor the resources of a group of processes.
 >- **Namespaces** isolate what **a group of processes** have access to within the system.
 For example, a network namespace allows for different processes to use the same port without conflicting with one another.
 There is a process id namespace that could allow for multiple processes running PID 1.
 Or, perhaps, a mount namespace can isolate parts of the file system a group of processes have access to.
 In order to easily take advantage of these features together to create these abstract containers we need some sort of run-time.
+>- Docker uses a technology called namespaces to provide the isolated workspace called the container.
+When you run a container, Docker creates a set of namespaces for that container.
 >-   **The  `pid`  namespace:**  Process isolation (PID: Process ID).